Definition of an empire

 The Hittites also had a small empire.
 These empires were mainly tribute-collectors.
 They did not try very hard to control the activities of the states under their control.

-The Persian Empire in 539 BC, was different from any empire before it.
+The Persian Empire in 539 BC, in Iran, was different from any empire before it.
 It was more centrally controlled, thanks to good roads and a good messenger service.
 Like most later empires, the Persian Empire brought peace and safety.
 But some people who wanted to rule themselves were forced into the empire.
 The peace and safety of the Persian Empire and the Zhou Dynasty in China allowed increasing trade between them along the Silk Road.

 Alexander the Great eventually took over the Persian Empire, but when he died it broke up into a number of smaller states.
 Further east in India, Chandragupta built the first Indian empire about the same time.
 After about 50 BC, West Asia was dominated by the Parthian and then the Sassanian Empire and the Mediterranean Sea by the Roman Empire.